yandex/zero-downtime-migrations/README.rst

     ALTER TABLE "test" ADD COLUMN "field" boolean DEFAULT True NOT NULL`

 Which cause postgres to rewrite the whole table and when swap it with existing one (`note from django documentation <https://docs.djangoproject.com/en/dev/topics/migrations/#postgresql>`_) and during this period it will hold exclusive lock on write/read on this table.

 This package will break sql above in separate commands not only to prevent the rewriting of whole table but also to add column with as small lock times as possible.

-First of all we will add nullable column without default and add default value to it in one transaction:
+First of all we will add nullable column without default and add default value to it in separate command in one transaction:

 ::